andresarmento/modbus-esp8266/README.md

   * ESP32
   * STM32F103 and probably others (Modbus RTU only)
 * Operates in any combination of multiple instances of
-  * Modbus RTU slave
+  * ModbusRTU slave
-  * Modbus RTU master
+  * ModbusRTU master
-  * Modbus TCP server
+  * ModbusTCP server
-  * Modbus TCP client
+  * ModbusTCP client
 * Reply exception messages for all supported functions
 * Modbus functions supported:
   * 0x01 - Read Coils